trema/tutorial/hello_trema/hello_trema.md

 	    # ...
 	  end

-	  def packet_in dpid, msg  # automatically caled when receiving a packet-in
+	  def packet_in dpid, msg  # automatically called when receiving a packet-in
 	    # ...
 	  end
 	end

-* Trema uses retrospection to dispatch events to registered handlers
+* Trema uses introspection to dispatch events to registered handlers
 * No need to explicitly dispatch or register handlers just define it